catalyst-cooperative/open-energy-data-for-all/episodes/escape-from-jupyter.md

 all of your code immediately.
 No more copy-pasting!

-As your code grows, you can use modules and imports to reorganize your project into multiple scripts in folders and subfolders, as makes sense to you.
+As your code grows, you can use modules and imports to reorganize your project into multiple files in folders and subfolders, as makes sense to you.
 Here are but a few options:
 - One script per dataset (e.g., `eia923_pr.py`, `eia860_pr.py`, `eia923_nonpr.py`), with a general `utils.py` file
 - One folder per step of the data transformation process (e.g., `extract`, `transform`, `load`)